annihilatoratm/oscommerce-doc/README.md

   ## Payment Flow

-  1. Please select the needed product from the main menu.
+  1. Select a Product.
+Browse the main menu and choose the desired product.

   <img src="/images/oscommerce-1.png" width=60% height=60%>

-  2. Once the item was selected, click on "Add to basket" button to add the product to the shop cart.
-Pop-up message will provide with two options: select *Continue shopping* to continue explore the shop and *Go to cart* to start the payment flow.
+  2. Add to Basket.
+Click the Add to Basket button to add the selected product to your shopping cart.
+  A pop-up message will appear with two options:
+  *  **Continue Shopping** – to keep browsing the store.
+  *  **Go to Cart** – to proceed to checkout.

   <img src="/images/oscommerce-2.png" width=60% height=60%>
   <img src="/images/oscommerce-3.png" width=60% height=60%>

-  3. Once *Go to cart* was chosen, press on *Pay with card* button to continue.
+  3. Proceed to Payment.
+If you selected Go to Cart, click the Pay with Card button to initiate the payment process.

   <img src="/images/oscommerce-4.png" width=60% height=60%>

-  4. Fill all required parameters on the form, confirm that you agree with the Terms & Policies, and then press the *Confirm and pay* button to finish the payment process.
+  4. Complete the Payment Form.
+  * Enter all required information in the payment form.
+  * Confirm acceptance of the **Terms & Policies**.
+  * Click **Confirm and Pay** to complete the transaction.

   <img src="/images/oscommerce-5.png" width=60% height=60%>
   <img src="/images/oscommerce-6.png" width=60% height=60%>